Zzzode/v8-wamr/README.md

 # v8-wamr

-Implement bingding for v8 and wamr with napi
+Implement binding for v8 and wamr with napi

 ## Introduction